16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 Arctic Zone Titan Deep Freeze Zipperless Hardbody Cooler (starting at $27.99; amazon.com)

-Available in styles that can hold either 9, 16, 30 or 48 cans at a time, this beloved cooler really has it all: deep freeze insulation that actually reflects heat rather than absorb it, a zipperless lid so you just have to flip it open for access to your drinks, a leak-proof interior lining, a hard inner compartment to make sure your sandwiches don’t get smushed,a water- and stain-resistant exterior and a shoulder strap for maximum portability.
+Available in styles that can hold either nine, 16, 30 or 48 cans at a time, this beloved cooler really has it all: deep-freeze insulation that actually reflects heat rather than absorbs it, a zipperless lid so you just have to flip it open for access to your drinks, a leakproof interior lining, a hard inner compartment to make sure your sandwiches don’t get smushed, a water- and stain-resistant exterior and a shoulder strap for maximum portability.

 The fact that it comes in a whole array of colors just makes it a real no-brainer.